-You will be asked if you want to turn on flex for the selected track, if it’s not already on.
+A dialog window asks if you want to turn on flex for the selected track, if it’s not already on.
 A Flex pop-up menu appears to the right of the Show/Hide Flex button in the Audio Track Editor menu bar.

 Assign the same flex algorithm to all audio tracks